 Belleville washers and conical springs are both common terms used in exchange for disk springs, which are disk-shped with a concave surface.
 They are typically made by stamping, plasma cutting, or blanking a flat sheet of metal, then the concave shape is typically machined.
 Disk springs can look like deformed metal washers, but they serve much more complex purposes.

 Machined springs and die springs are used for heavy duty applications with high strength and precision requirements.
 As the name suggests, machined springs are made on CNC lathes and mills.

 Plastic or composite springs are commonly found in corrosive environments, such as food production, medical, and marine applications.
-Due to creep, they should only be used in intermittent cycles.
-Compared to metal springs, they are relative newcomers to the space, and supply is not as abundant.
+Due to creep susceptibility, they should only be used in intermittent cycles.
+Compared to metal springs, plastic springs are relative newcomers to the space, and supply is not as abundant.

 Now that you know more about the types of springs, it’s time to try some out!
 Coil springs and certain types of flat springs are widely available in a range of stock sizes and materials that will likely suit your application.
 When sourcing, be sure to specify your spring material.
 Here are some of the most common spring materials: